Local governor recruitment

 Headteacher

-Two elected Parents Governors
+Two elected Parent Governors

 One elected Staff Governor